MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

 When service metadata is installed on a PC, the values contained in the metadata are stored in many different places, including the registry, metadata cache, metadata store, WWAN profiles and dev node.
 This can make it challenging to repeat multiple tests with the same, or different, metadata packages.
 To ensure that the service metadata is installed correctly, you should clear any existing service metadata.
 You can clear existing service metadata by setting up your test computer to run a PowerShell script that removes all traces.
 First, you must set up the environment on your test computer:

-**Note**
+> [!NOTE]
-This will not work on a Windows RT device.
+> This will not work on a Windows RT device.
 Use the steps in the procedure named “To clear service metadata on a device running Windows RT”.

 **To set up the environment for clearing service metadata**